yasirkula/UnityIonicIntegration/README.md

 ## Ionic-side Setup
 - First things first, you should import the plugin into your Ionic app using the following command: `ionic plugin add https://github.com/yasirkula/UnityIonicIntegration.git`
-- Now, you can launch Unity from your Ionic app using the following code snippet (it is for TypeScript but shouldn't be much different for Javascript):
+- Now, you can launch Unity from your Ionic app using the following code snippet (TypeScript):
 ```typescript
 import ...